 - 3 sprigs of fresh thyme removed from stem and chopped--about 2 teaspoons

-- Heat the remaining 2 tablespoons oil in large skillet over medium-high heat.
+Heat oil in large skillet over medium-high heat.

-- Add the mushrooms, stock from the hydrated mushrooms, 1 teaspoon salt, ½ teaspoon pepper, seared chicken and thyme.
-Reduce heat to low and simmer for 15 minutes until chicken is cooked through and flavors have had time to develop.
+Add the mushrooms, stock from the hydrated mushrooms, 1 teaspoon salt, 1/2 teaspoon pepper, seared chicken and thyme.
+Reduce heat to low and simmer for 10 minutes.

 Remove 2 tablespoons cooking liquid and whisk in cornstarch with the liquid.
 Whisk into chicken dish and stir until sauce is thickened, 2-3 minutes.